HaniAmmar/Qentem-Engine/Documentation/Template.md

 -   Exponent.
 Remainder.
 -   Multiplication.
 Division.
 -   Addition.
 Subtraction.
 -   Equal.
 Not Equal.
 Less than.
-Bigger than.
+Greater than.
 -   And.
 Or.

 ## Loop